slatedb/slatedb-website/docs/tutorials/abs.md

 ```

-Each of these SST files is a write-ahead log entry.
+Each of these SST files is a write-ahead log (WAL) entry.
 They get flushed based on the `flush_interval` config or when `flush` is called explicitly.